 What is Brainspotting?

 The motto of Brainspotting is “where you look affects how you feel.”
 Our eyes and brains are intricately woven together and signals sent from the eyes are deeply processed in the brain which then reflexively and intuitively redirects where we look.
 Trauma can overwhelm the brain’s processing capacity, leaving behind pieces of the trauma, frozen in an unprocessed state.
-Brainspotting uses our field of vision to find where we are holding these traumas, scanning the inside environments, seeking the specific internal spot where the trauma is stored.
+Brainspotting uses our field of vision to find where we are holding these traumas, scanning our inside environments, seeking the specific internal spot where the trauma is stored.
 It then allows deep non-verbal processing to release and resolve the trauma.
 The Brainspotting therapist listens to the client’s words and body experiences, observing the eyes, face and body, watching for reflexive cues.
-It is based on the premise that the brain is self-healing and the role of the therapist is to set and hold a frame that promotes the client’s innate self-healing capacities.
+It is based on the premise that the brain is naturally self-healing and the role of the therapist is to set and hold a frame that promotes the client’s innate self-healing capacities.

 How long does Brainspotting take?

 Brainspotting sessions range from 1.5-2 hours, yet each is unique and complete in itself.
 Laser-like efficiency is possible when you are processing on a Brainspot, the precise location of a trauma that needs healing.
 Less significant traumas can be addressed and healed in 2-3 sessions, more long-standing and complex traumas will take more sessions to completely address and resolve.
-By locating the spot (neural-network) in the brain through relevant eye position that correlates to where the trauma is stored in the body, we can bring it to the surface and process it with precision and specificity.
+By locating the spot (neural-network) in the brain through relevant eye position that correlates to where the trauma is stored in the body (felt sense), we can bring it to the surface and process it with precision and specificity.
 Oftentimes even years of talk therapy cannot get to the root of the client’s pain whereas Brainspotting locates it and processes it immediately, bringing it to the place where traditional talk therapy can aid in addressing and resolving the trauma.

 Is Brainspotting only for Trauma?

-No. Brainspotting was founded by working with trauma clients, but it is uniquely effective is addressing all kinds of brain/body/emotional problems.
+No. Brainspotting was founded by working with trauma clients, but it is uniquely effective at addressing all kinds of brain/body/emotional problems.
 It is used with high-performance athletes, stage, film and TV actors, artists, high net-worth individuals, addiction, adoption/attachment, loss and grief.

 Is Brainspotting safe?